gaultier/c/libclang-plugin/README.md

 **Lengthy explanation:**

-Default initialization occurs under certaon circumstances when using the syntax `T object;`.
+Default initialization occurs under certain circumstances when using the syntax `T object;`.
 A few problems appear:
 - If `T` is a non class, non array type such as `int`, no initialization is performed at all.
 This is obvious undefined behavior.
 - If `T` is a POD, no initialization is performed at all.
 This is akin to doing `int a;` and then using `a`.
 This is obvious undefined behavior.
 - If `T` is not a POD, the default constructor is called, and is responsible for initializing all fields.
 It is easy to miss one, leading to undefined behavior.

-Not even mentioning that the rules around what is a POD change almost at every C++ standard version, it is apparent it is simpler to let the compiler zero initialize all the fields for us.
+Not even mentioning that the rules around what is a POD change with nearly every C++ standard version, it is apparent it is simpler to let the compiler zero initialize all the fields for us.

 ### Why this plugin?